 Some medicines that slow movement in your intestine, such as narcotics for chronic pain

 Disorders involving smooth muscle that may affect the stomach, such as amyloidosis and scleroderma

 Nervous system disorders such as abdominal migraine and Parkinson's disease

-Metabolic disorders, which make the body have either too much or too little of essential things it needs to stay healthy, such as having too little of the thyroid hormone ( hypothyroidism)
+Metabolic disorders that make the body have either too much or too little of essential things it needs to stay healthy, such as having too little of the thyroid hormone (hypothyroidism)